Mikhak90/Sample-Code-for-Test/README.md

 ### Mulit-processing
 In multi-processing each processor has one assigned CUP/core.
 Processes are started with start(), and with join() wait for all processes to complete.

+### Parking Lot Problem
+A parking lot logic is implemented using Object-oriented priciples